ywwg/art-guidelines/creativity_grant_application.md

 ### Grant Application

+Please submit a .pdf file that addresses all of the following items:

 #### Experience Design
 Tell us about your project.
 Please include the concept, the scale, how people are to interact with it (is it visual? aural? tactile?), and anything else relevant to the experience.
 Please include any relevant drawings, sketches, images, or inspirations.